-The School of Communication Los Angeles Program provides selected seniors and junior students from the Departments of Cinema and Interactive Media and Journalism and Media Management at the University of Miami the opportunity to gain professional experience in their chosen fields through a 14-week internship while taking industry-related courses.
+The School of Communication Los Angeles Program provides selected seniors and junior students from the School of Communication at the University of Miami the opportunity to gain professional experience in their chosen fields through a 14-week internship while taking industry-related courses.
 The program allows students to experience and integrate themselves into the Los Angeles film and television industry while providing immersion into the culture of the city.

 Students will be assisted in obtaining internships, and courses will be taught by Los Angeles based faculty and industry professionals.

 This course teaches students the various aspects of the distribution process for films and television programs in the international marketplace.
 Topics to be covered will include exclusivity, holdbacks, windowing requirements, and means of delivery from theater releases to streaming video.

 This course is designed to give both a broad overview and specific insight to the wide array of professions, jobs, trades, and crafts that make up the Hollywood entertainment business.
 Built around weekly guest speakers, course gives students an "insider's point of views" into almost every facet of the industry.
 From agents, lawyers and mangers,to creative executives and producers and writers, directors, and cinematographers, to editors, line producers, VFX supervisors and marketing executives, the goal is not only for the student to have a foundational understanding of how various aspects of the modern business functions as a whole, but to provide each student a chance to gain a more detailed understanding of those specific areas that interest them professionally.